 The person may become irritable if they can’t take enough of the medication, especially if they believe they need it for pain.
 They start to look for other ways to get the medication.
 The person may begin to find dealers on the street who carry prescription medications.
 They’ll have to pay more just to get a few doses.

 Just like with any illicit drug, abuse soon turns into addiction.
 The brain gets used to having it in the system and will sound alarms when the person runs out.
-Withdrawal symptoms often lead the person to getting more of the drug because they are uncomfortable or even downright painful.
+Withdrawal symptoms often lead the person to get more of the drug because they are uncomfortable or even downright painful.
 Once the person has gotten to this point, they aren’t just abusing drugs.
 They have become addicted and cannot stop using even if they want to.

 Prescription Drugs Combined with Illicit Drugs and Alcohol